Minister Hermione Granger

 Harry, Hermione, and Ron spent nearly all their time together during their years at Hogwarts, and shortly afterward, Hermione led Harry through time-travel, and together they rescued Sirius Black and Buckbeak; Hermione breaking the rules of using her Time-Turner, something she admitted was incredibly dangerous, demonstrated the strength of her friendship with Harry.
 The following year, Hermione was the only student who believed Harry when he told her he had not put his name in the Goblet of Fire, and spent much of the Triwizard Tournament teaching Harry useful spells and trying to reconcile him and Ron.

-Hermione and Harry remained best friends into adulthood, and eventually became co-siblings-in-law when Hermione married Ron Weasley and Harry married Ginny Weasley.
+Hermione and Harry remained best friends into adulthood, and eventually became co-siblings-in-law when Hermione married Ron Weasley, and Harry married Ginny Weasley.
 Hermione was also the aunt and godmother of Harry's three children: James Sirius, Albus Severus, and Lily Luna.
 They were also coworkers for many years as employees of the Ministry of Magic in law enforcement.

 Romances: